j4w8n/mkrt/README.md

 ### Options

-Some are overrides for the default config, others are stand-alone.
+Some are overrides for your config, others are stand-alone.

 - `-n, --named-layout <name>` adds `@<name>` to .svelte files (ex, +page@alternate.svelte)
 - `-c, --codekit` adds sensible starter code to files